 I will weep in secret for your pride.

 because the Lord’s flock has been taken captive.

-19 The cities of the South is shut up,
+19 The cities of the South have been shut up,

 and there is no one to open them.

-Judah is carried away captive: all of it.
+Judah has been taken captive: all of it.

 and see those who come from the north.

 Where is the flock that was entrusted to you,